maxpumperla/elephas/README.md

 [2] F. Niu, B. Recht, C. Re, S.J.
 Wright [HOGWILD!: A Lock-Free Approach to Parallelizing Stochastic Gradient Descent](http://arxiv.org/abs/1106.5730)

 [3] C. Noel, S. Osindero.
 [Dogwild! — Distributed Hogwild for CPU & GPU](http://stanford.edu/~rezab/nips2014workshop/submits/dogwild.pdf)

+## Maintainers / Contributions

+This great project was started by Max Pumperla, and is currently maintained by Daniel Cahall (https://github.com/danielenricocahall).
+If you have any questions, please feel free to open up an issue or send an email to danielenricocahall@gmail.com.
+If you want to contribute, feel free to submit a PR, or start a conversation about how we can go about implementing something.